 - Switch off the gas when flour changes its color, do not over-roast the flour.

 - Then add dry coconut, dry fruit powder, dry ginger powder, ganthoda powder, and cardamom powder.
 Mix well.

 - Set sukhdi mixture into greased thali.
 Garnish with almond and pistachio slits and allow it to cool.

 - Cut sukhdi into pieces and serve.

-- when flour changes its color and ghee is separated from its sides, then switch off the gas.
+- when flour changes color and ghee is separated from its sides, switch off the gas.

 - do not overcook mix jaggery with flour otherwise sukhadi will become hard.

-- Store sukhadi for 8-10 days into an air-tight container.
+- Store sukhadi for 8-10 days in an air-tight container.